-Adrenaline autoinjectors should be kept out of the reach of small children, however, they must be readily available when needed and NOT in a locked cupboard.
+Adrenaline autoinjectors (and any other medications) should be kept out of the reach of small children, however, they must be readily available when needed and NOT in a locked cupboard.
 An ASCIA Action Plan for Anaphylaxis should always be stored with an adrenaline autoinjector.

 Expired adrenaline autoinjectors are not as effective when used for treating allergic reactions and should not be relied upon to treat anaphylaxis.
 However, the most recently expired adrenaline autoinjector available should be used if no in-date device is available.